Small Ups For Computer

 There are many UPS (uninterruptible power supply) options on the market for protecting your PC, and it can be tough to decide which one is best for you.
 In this article, we’ll take a look at the different types of UPSes available and help you decide which one is right for your needs.

-See also Free Educational Computer Games
+See also Best Beginner Gaming Computer

 There are three main types of UPSes: standby, line-interactive, and online.
 Standby UPSes are the most basic type and are not recommended for use with PCs.
 They use a battery to provide power in the event of a power outage, but do not offer any surge protection.